Table of Contents

 Manual Blinds: Benefits and Drawbacks

-- Variety: Available across roller, Venetian, vertical, panel glide, and outdoor crank styles.
+- Wide Range: Styles include roller, Venetian, vertical, panel glide, and classic awning styles for outdoor use.

 | Feature | Motorised Blinds | Manual Blinds |